-Yonah has worked with a variety of human rights organizations including Oxfam America, Human Rights Watch and the United Nations International Criminal Tribunal for Rwanda (ICTR).
+He has worked with a variety of human rights organizations including Oxfam America, the Innocence Project Human Rights Watch and the United Nations International Criminal Tribunal for Rwanda (ICTR).

-At the ICTR, in addition to conducting legal research for cases on appeal, Yonah developed a comprehensive guide for a training on international fair trial rights before the Rwandan Supreme Court and High Court.
+At the ICTR, he worked on cases on appeal and developed a comprehensive guide for a training on international fair trial rights before the Rwandan Supreme Court and High Court.
 The training facilitated the transfer of cases from the ICTR to Rwandan courts.

-Yonah obtained a Bachelor’s Degree in Political Science and Jewish Studies from McGill University and graduated with Distinction.
+He obtained a Bachelor’s Degree in Political Science from McGill University and graduated with Distinction.
 He then graduated from Cardozo Law School in 2016 with a double concentration in International and Comparative Law and Criminal Law and Procedure on a merit scholarship.
 He is admitted to practice law in the state of New York.